ice-bergtech/kr8/docs/concepts/components.md

 A common practice is to create a `fetch` task that downloads all dependencies (e.g., Helm charts or static manifests).
 It can also perform other preparation steps like removing files or resources that are not required.

-These tasks will be highly dependent on the particular component - for example, a component using a helm chart will generally have a different set of fetch and generate tasks to a component using a static manifest.
+These tasks are highly dependent on the particular component - for example, a component using a helm chart generally have a different set of fetch and generate tasks to a component using a static manifest.

 An example Taskfile might look like this: